 There are many types of bearings, each used for different purposes.
 These include ball bearings, roller bearings, ball thrust bearings, roller thrust bearings and tapered roller thrust bearings.

-Ball bearings, as shown below, are probably the most common type of bearing.
+Ball bearings, are probably the most common type of bearing.
 They are found in everything from inline skates to hard drives.
 These bearings can handle both radial and thrust loads, and are usually found in applications where the load is relatively small.

 In a ball bearing, the load is transmitted from the outer race to the ball, and from the ball to the inner race.
 Since the ball is a sphere, it only contacts the inner and outer race at a very small point, which helps it spin very smoothly.
 But it also means that there is not very much contact area holding that load, so if the bearing is overloaded, the balls can deform or squish, ruining the bearing.

 Roller bearings like the one illustrated below are used in applications like conveyer belt rollers, where they must hold heavy radial loads.
 In these bearings, the roller is a cylinder, so the contact between the inner and outer race is not a point but a line.
 This spreads the load out over a larger area, allowing the bearing to handle much greater loads than a ball bearing.
 However, this type of bearing is not designed to handle much thrust loading.